BUSINESS SUCCESSION PLANNING

 What do we mean by business succession planning?

-When you build a business with no key person risk, it is a more attractive acquisition for investors.
-This is the very essence of succession planning; through creating a business you can step away from you have created succession.
+A business with no key person risk is a more attractive acquisition for investors; this is the very essence of succession planning.
+Creating a business you can step away from.
 Alternatively, you can keep it and enjoy the recurring dividends it pays you.

-Clients will often engage with me because they are spending too much time working in their business, the idea of creating a succession plan or pursuing a sale is a distant dream.
-I help them step away from the daily activity and start spending time working on their business; this means focusing attention on activities that will increase future value.
+Clients are often spending too much time working in their business, the idea of creating a succession plan or pursuing a sale is a distant dream.
+I help them step away from the daily activity and start focusing on activities that will increase business value.

-For clients exposed to key person risk, the first step is often addressing the structure and functionality of their business – the subject is covered in more detail here (https://catandra.co.uk/key-person-risk-indicator/).
+For clients exposed to key person risk, the first step is often addressing the structure and functionality of their business (the subject is covered in more detail here: https://catandra.co.uk/key-person-risk-indicator/).
 A functional business has the right people, with the right skills, doing the right jobs.
-In the case of your business this means analysing the entire operation and creating a structure that is not reliant on you.

 How do you create a business succession plan?